sbuff25/RenderManager/README.md

 ## ✨ Features

 - **Multi-Engine Support** — Blender, Marmoset Toolbag, and Chaos Vantage in one unified queue
-- **Full Settings Control** — Wain configures resolution, samples, output path automatically
+- **Per-Job Settings** — Configure resolution, samples, and denoiser for each Vantage job
 - **Pause & Resume** — Stop and continue renders at any frame
 - **Scene Probing** — Auto-detects resolution, cameras, frame range, and render settings
 - **Selective Multi-Pass** — Render only the passes you need (Marmoset)